The Tribe (1999 TV series): Cancellation

 Pre-production for series six started in September 2003 and a script for a Tribe movie was written and put on the market.
 The scripts for the first two episodes of series six were included on the Series 5 DVD box set (released in 2006), and told the story of the Mall Rats as they arrived on an unknown island.

 However, Nick Wilson and Thompson decided that although "the show was still performing well, [they] felt that the cast was getting too old [and that] it was beginning to stretch the core proposition."
 Some of the cast and crew members went on to work on other productions.

 Release

 Broadcast

 Series one of The Tribe premiered in the United Kingdom on 24 April 1999 on Five (Channel 5).
 It was broadcast on Channel 5 every Saturday.
 The final two episodes of The Tribe were shown on 6 September 2003 on Five.

-The Tribe began airing in New Zealand in 2000 on TV4.
+The Tribe began airing in New Zealand on TV4 on 21 August 1999.

 In the United States, The Tribe premiered on 1 December 1999 on Encore WAM!
-Channel.
+Channel. and MoviePlex.
 WAM! remained the program's exclusive US broadcaster throughout its run.

 In Australia, The Tribe returned to television through its broadcast on ABC3 in 2010.
 The third series was aired due to popular audience demand and the program was repeated until 2012.